mshemanth853/Oracle-Fusion-WorkForce-Analytics/README.md

-# Oracle-Fusion-WorkForce-Analytics
+# **Oracle-Fusion-WorkForce-Analytics**

+### **SQL-driven Workforce Analytics (Oracle Fusion–style dataset) — DDL, advanced SQL scripts, and multi-page Power BI dashboards**

-I Have created a WorkForce Analytics by using Oracle Fusion style Dataset  .
-Used SQL WorkBench to solve Questions and then Visualized  using PowerBI
+I built a complete Workforce Analytics project using a synthetic dataset modeled after Oracle Fusion HCM and Finance modules.
+The project focuses on solving real HR and workforce questions using SQL WorkBench, where I wrote complex SQL queries involving joins, window functions, aggregations, and analytical logic to extract meaningful insights.

+These insights were then visualized in Power BI across multiple dashboard pages, covering employee overview, attrition, compensation, performance, hiring funnel, engagement, and training effectiveness.

 # Project Overview :
-My project explores artificially generated dataset similar to a Company dataset which has multiple tables like emplyee details , compensation , job opening, performance reviews and etc .
+My project explores artificially generated dataset similar to a Company dataset which has multiple tables like employee details , compensation , job opening, performance reviews and etc .
-My goal was to go through the dataset solve questions using SQL WorkBench where I used multiple joints , window and agg function to solve complex questions, used the insights to visualize the dataset through PowerBI
+My goal was to go through the dataset where I used my Oracle Fusion HCM and Finances studies to solved question using SQL WorkBench where I used multiple joints , window and agg function to solve complex questions, used the insights to visualize the dataset through PowerBI

 # Tools Used :
 SQL WorkBench